Neatartist/Horiseon/README.md

 ## content
  .html- changed most tags to be semantic tags to be easier to see what applies where.
- CSS- combined CSS with similar effects to shorten the amount of code wihtin the CSS
+ CSS- combined CSS with similar effects to shorten the amount of code wihtin the CSS.

 ## link